 Are you having trouble with dry itchy skin these days?
-It’s not fun having to deal with being uncomfortable – try these natural home remedies for dry skin.
+It’s not fun having to deal with being uncomfortable – the good news is Natural Home Remedies are often very effective!
+Try these natural home remedies for dry skin to soothe and heal.

 Natural Home Remedies for Dry Skin

 My daughter was scratching her legs yesterday and she told me they were so itchy.
 Sure enough – the skin was pasty and dry, the poor kid!
 She’s always struggled with eczema and I often make my homemade eczema cream for her, which she actually loves to use!
 But during the height of the winter cold season, her dry skin gets out of control.
 But thankfully, there are more things we can do to help heal dry skin in addition to creams and lotions.